 Proud to be one of the longest-standing companies in wave power research and development.

 AWS Ocean Energy is very active in the field of research and development.
 During our 18 year history, we have investigated a wide range of concepts and have maintained an open mind seeking to find a solution to the difficult challenge of generating power from ocean waves.

-AWS Ocean Energy are very active in the field of research and development.
+We focus on how a concept can be built, operated and maintained in the harsh marine environment offshore.
 Our involvement ranges from concept development and testing, to scale model development and control environment testing across a range of exciting areas.
-Some of our recent projects are included below.
+Find out more about our recent projects below.

 AWS were proud to be contracted to Wave Energy Scotland for the development of the advanced Archimedes Waveswing.
 Although development of the Waveswing has been ongoing for nearly 20 years, recent advances have transformed the economic prospects for the device.
 The Wave Energy Scotland project has allowed us to examine these advances in detail and to re-confirm the business case for the advanced Waveswing.

 The project scope included further development of our numerical models, 1:20 scale tank testing, validation of numerical models using experimental data, fronted engineering of a 50kW Waveswing device and parametric modelling to optimise the economic performance.
 The project concluded in February 2017.

 In November and December of 2011, the team at AWS designed and built a 1:15 scale model of the AWS-III dodecagon for tank testing in a controlled environment.
 In late December 2011, the model was shipped to MARIN in the Netherlands for the test campaign to begin.
 The purpose of this was to validate numerical models- projecting device performance.
 Information from these tests was also used to optimise the device, to enhance the design further resulting in more power being generated.